-All students entering CTX for the first time are required to take the English Accuplacer, unless they have transfer credit for the equivalent of English 1316, and the Math Accuplacer, unless they have transfer credit for college level math.
-No student will be allowed to register until they either have sent us a transcript indicating successful completion of English and Math or have completed the Accuplacer tests.
+All students entering CTX for the first time are required to take the English and Math Accuplacer, unless they have transfer credit for the equivalent of English 1316 or college level math.
+No student will be allowed to register until they either have sent us an official transcript indicating successful completion of English and Math or have completed the Accuplacer test(s).